Britain's Next Top Model series 6: Episode 6

-The remaining girls arrived in Birmingham to be greeted by R'n'B singer Alesha Dixon with a challenge to sell her latest brand of jewellery live on TV.
-After an hour of practicing, the girls were thrown in the deep end and presented on GemsTV.
+The top 9 contestants arrived in Birmingham to be greeted by R'n'B singer Alesha Dixon with a challenge to sell her latest brand of jewellery live on TV.
+After an hour of practicing, the contestants were thrown in the deep end and presented on GemsTV.
 Charlotte was initially nervous but Alesha stated she was a natural, Alisha used her energetic and bubbly personality to sell the products, Tiffany was extremely nervous at first but decided she wanted to smile and focus more on looking friendly than messing up.
 However, it was Joy who felt the full brunt of presenting on live TV and she sadly succumbed to nervousness and swore twice.
-The girls were then taken to Gatwick Airport to be greeted by Grace who gave them £500 each to shop around the airport before they were jetted off to Alicante, Spain for a swimsuit photo shoot.
+The contestants were then taken to Gatwick Airport to be greeted by Grace who gave them £500 each to shop around the airport before they were jetted off to Alicante, Spain for a swimsuit photo shoot.
 At judging, Amba and Nicola were in the bottom two.
 In the end, a shocked Amba was eliminated in a very emotional elimination.